dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Workspace

 A FIFO structure is used to hold the Q/R data items during processing.
+A secondary responses FIFO holds responses awaiting matching queries.

 ## Output